 Can anyone have Dental Implants?
 With modern techniques even patients with reduced bone density and low sinus cavities can now have dental implants.

 Do Dental Implants Hurt?
 Most patients have commented that even the day after insertion of dental implants (or tooth implants – teeth implants) they didn’t even notice that the dental implants were there.
-There should be no more discomfort that having an extraction.

 Are they safe? and how long will they last?
 They are perfectly safe.
 Dental implants usually last for up to 15 years with proper maintenance.
 By comparison bridges on original teeth will usually only last for up to 8 years.
 With good oral hygiene, as with your natural teeth, dental implants will last even longer, and regular hygienist appointments are recommended for dental implant longevity.